Edit

 • The available memory in your compute

 Batch deployments distribute work at the file level.
-This means that a folder that contains 100 files, in mini-batches of 10 files, generates 10 batches of 10 files each (regardless of the size of the files involved).
-For files too large to process in large mini-batches, we suggest that you split the files into smaller files, to achieve a higher level of parallelism, or that you decrease the number of files per mini-batch.
-At this time, batch deployment can't account for skews in the file's size distribution.
+This distribution means that a folder that contains 100 files, in mini-batches of 10 files, generates 10 batches of 10 files each (regardless of the size of the files involved).
+For files too large to process in large mini-batches, split the files into smaller files to achieve a higher level of parallelism, or decrease the number of files per mini-batch.
+At this time, batch deployment can't account for skews in the file size distribution.

 Relationship between the degree of parallelism and the scoring script

 Your deployment configuration controls both the size of each mini-batch and the number of workers on each node.
-This becomes important when you decide whether or not to read the entire mini-batch to perform inference, to run inference file by file, or run the inference row by row (for tabular).
-Visit Running inference at the mini-batch, file or the row level for more information.
+This configuration matters when you decide whether to read the entire mini-batch to perform inference, run inference file by file, or run the inference row by row (for tabular).
+For more information, see Running inference at the mini-batch, file, or row level.

-When running multiple workers on the same instance, you should account for the fact that memory is shared across all the workers.
-An increase in the number of workers per node should generally accompany a decrease in the mini-batch size, or by a change in the scoring strategy if data size and compute SKU remains the same.
+When you run multiple workers on the same instance, remember that all the workers share memory.
+If you increase the number of workers per node, you should generally decrease the mini-batch size or change the scoring strategy if data size and compute SKU remain the same.

-Running inference at the mini-batch, file or the row level
+Running inference at the mini-batch, file, or row level

 Batch endpoints call the run() function in a scoring script once per mini-batch.
 However, you can decide if you want to run the inference over the entire batch, over one file at a time, or over one row at a time for tabular data.